decisionforce/pgdrive/docs/source/install.rst

 Install PGDrive on headless machine or cluster
 #################################################
-If lidar information is enough for your agent, you can also install PGDrive on your headless machine as same as we mentioned above.
+If lidar information is enough for your agent, you can also install PGDrive on your headless machine by the way we mentioned above.
 However, if you want to use image to train your agent on headless machine, you have to compile from the source code of panda3d.
 Follow the instructions on the main page of `panda3d <https://github.com/panda3d/panda3d>`_, and then use the command following to compile panda3d::